 Essentially Dahon has created a secondary locking system so that if the Magnetix does not completely lock together, the DoubleLok will prevent the bike from coming loose when folded down.

 Receive newsletters on folding bike guides, reviews and more.

 So, here is what you have all been waiting for.

 The coveted review of the Dahon Speed Uno folding bike.
 I received the bike via courier on a Friday evening and un-boxed it right away, it was well packaged and covered in bubble wrap to prevent any form of damage to the matte black frame.

 I decided to wait until the following day to take it out for a spin.
-Myself and my wife took the bike down to the local park and had a few hours riding it to get a real feel for it – and to get used to the rear coaster brakes too.
+My wife and I took the bike down to the local park and had a few hours riding it to get a real feel for it – and to get used to the rear coaster brakes too.

-One thing that I will make clear to anybody thinking about purchasing this folding bike is that Dahon are all about quality.
+One thing that I will make clear to anybody thinking about purchasing this folding bike is that Dahon is all about quality.